 - Cloud platform-based solution running on Siemen’s MindSphere, which provides state of the art security framework compliant with industry standards.

-The approach is being tested on a number of operational, closed and abandoned tailings storage facilities in the mining region of Cajamarca in Peru, supported by IPP.
+The approach is being tested on a number of water and tailings dams as well as operational, closed and abandoned tailings storage facilities in the mining regions of Cajamarca and Cerro de Pasco in Peru, supported by IPP.
 This is in collaboration with multinational mining companies and local and national authorities including the Ministry of Energy and Mines and the National Water Authority.
-The solution will help the authorities and companies to effectively monitor the large number of existing tailings dams and storage facilities, especially those in remote locations, and allow them to take proactive action and intervene.
+The solution will help the authorities and companies to effectively monitor the large number of existing tailings dams and storage facilities, especially those in remote locations, and allow them to take proactive actions.